Our Team

 Nadine’s research focuses on working memory processes in chimpanzees and humans.

-Part of her work at the LNeuro-Lab investigates visuospatial processing in both bilinguals and monolinguals compared to chimpanzees as well as the neural bases of such processing using EEG and fNIRS techniques.
+Part of her work at the LNeuro-Lab investigates visuospatial processing in both bilinguals and monolinguals compared to chimpanzees as well as the behavioural and neural bases of such processing using eye-tracking, EEG and fNIRS techniques.

-Research Interests: Working Memory, Comparative Psychology, Autism, Dementia, Aphasia Working Memory, Bilingualism.
+Research Interests: Working Memory, Comparative Psychology, Autism, Dementia, Human Factors Research, Bilingualism.

 Arthur Hamilton, PhD Cognitive Science